- Attend Events

 Join the celebration by hosting a virtual or safe and socially distant event in your community, school, or workplace.
-Due to the ongoing pandemic, we will not be distributing ‘swag boxes’ for in-person celebrations.
-We do, however, have a host of resources and ideas to help you get started for your AnthroDay events.
+We have a host of resources and ideas to help you get started for your AnthroDay events.

 You are welcome to save any of these logos for use on your own event materials.